 “Shall I get you anything else?”
 He passed me the remote.

 “No thank you.”

 I clicked on the TV, browsing the numerous channels for something that wouldn’t make me cry.
-Pregnancy hormones made that a dangerous pastime as I flicked past a puppy commercial that got me sobbing nearly every time I saw it.
+Pregnancy hormones made TV a dangerous pastime.
+I flicked past a puppy commercial that got me sobbing nearly every time I saw it.
 Just the brief glimpse had me repeating the rapid eye rubbing.